 - Horn Attack: It normally holds its horns straight out, but when using its lightning attacks, it curls them up.

 - Meaningful Name: Derived from the Mesopotamian storm demon of the same name, befitting of the creature's electrical powers.

-- Non-Malicious Monster: Revealed in its reappearance, as the monster's species hail from the same planet as C.O.V. and are peaceful there, but the Root of Destruction displaces them on Earth to let them rampage in confusion.
+- Non-Malicious Monster: Revealed in its reappearance, as the monster's species hail from the same planet as C.O.V. and are peaceful there, but the Radical Destruction Bringer displaces them on Earth to let them rampage in confusion.

 - Shock and Awe: Shoots lightning from its horns.